Roshandavid/Gesture-Recogniton/README.md

 # Gesture-Recogniton
  An arduino based setup is made to recognise gesture and display the detected gesture in a LCD display.
-IR transmitter receiver pair to detect movement of hand.
-An array of such pairs are made and placed strategically to  detect gestures of basic figures like quadrilateral, triangle, line etc.
+IR transmitter receiver pair was buit to detect hand.
+An array of such pairs are made and placed strategically to monitor the movement of hand.
+Based on the movement of hand the setup recognises gestures of basic figures like quadrilateral, triangle, line etc.
+The recognised figure is displayed in the LCD display